 Despite the small population, the country is economically stable, and it has been claimed that the standard of living in Costa Rica is higher than anywhere else in Central America.

-What Language is Spoken in Costa Rica?
+6. Language Spoken in Costa Rica

 The main language spoken in Costa Rica is Spanish, and it has been since Spanish colonization.
 However, there are three other languages that are recognized in the region: